17 Summer Research Internships for High School Students

 This national-level internship program is hosted by University of Texas, Austin and NASA.
 It’s highly competitive, with only 6-7 interns selected to participate every year.
 Interning in a NASA-associated program would come with a certain amount of prestige as well!
 During this program, high school student interns get the chance to work with NASA subject matter experts.

 The program is focused on Earth and space research.
-Interns are usually tasked to assist scientists and researchers with analyzing and visualizing data – which are essential steps when working on a project and building foundational knowledge for aerospace engineering.
+Interns assist scientists and researchers with analyzing and visualizing data – essential steps when working on a research project which build foundational knowledge for aerospace engineering.
 All project teams will present their research during the Virtual SEES Science Symposium.
 The program includes a virtual, learning component, along with an on-site experience at the University of Texas, Austin campus.
 You will be expected to present your research at the program's concluding symposium.

 Cost/Stipend: None.